goropikari/Percolation.jl/README.md

 # Percolation

-This package is simulating tool for percolation theory.
+This package is simulation tool for percolation theory.
 You can plot percolation probability graph and cluster.
 You can also compute cluster properties.